gashawgedef/Steghub_Devops_Engineering_Projects/project-04-MEAN-STACK/aws-mean-stack-implementation-101-to-105.md

 **1. Launch instance in AWS Console**
 The first step in implementing this project is to launch an instance in the AWS Console.

-create an instance in the default region us-east-1 and enter instance name **MERN STACK WEB SERVER**
+create an instance in the default region us-east-1 and enter instance name **MEAN STACK WEB SERVER**

 ![image](assets//1_launch_instance.JPG)
 - Next we select ubuntu operating system for an instance